 English as a Second Language

-Students who have not demonstrated a high level of English proficiency by submitting minimum TOEFL scores of 480-written, 157-Computer-based, or 57-Internet-based OR a minimum SAT score of 540-Critical Reading, will be required to take our English as a Second Language Placement Test.
-The result of the placement test will determine the student’s level of placement in the ESL program.
-The student must then complete the ESL sequence before beginning their program of study at Atlantic Cape.
-Please note that the majority of our ESL courses are held on the Atlantic City Campus, with occasional courses offered on the Mays Landing and Cape May County Campuses.
+Test scores are only valid for one year.
+Students must submit the official score report to the Testing Office for review.
+Non-native English speakers who do not meet any of the above scores will be required to take our English as a Second Language Placement Test.
+The result of the placement test will determine the student’s placement level in the ESL program.
+The student must then complete the ESL program course sequence before beginning their degree program of study at Atlantic Cape.
+Please note that the majority of our ESL courses are held on the Atlantic City Campus, with a limited selection of courses offered on the Mays Landing Campus.

 Financial Assistance and Tuition

-Unfortunately, we do not have specific scholarships for international students.
+Unfortunately, Atlantic Cape does not have specific scholarships for international students.
 Atlantic Cape does however, offer scholarship opportunities to all continuing students once a year.
 Students who meet scholarship criteria are encouraged to apply.

 International students pay the out-of-state tuition rate for the first 24 credits (distance education credits do not count toward these 24 credits) and in-county resident rates thereafter.
 We estimate an international student’s first year’s tuition and fees to be about $6,000 and each subsequent year to cost about $3,500.
 Please note the tuition for the College’s Culinary Arts programs and the Nursing program are higher and may require an additional deposit.
 Also, books and supplies are not included in these figures.